-Tourist also wonder how long is a Safari game drive.
-Typically in Kenya, drives usually last from 2 to 3 hours each for morning and afternoon drives, with morning timings usually scheduled from 6.30am to 9am and afternoon timings being 3.30pm to 6.30pm, though travelers may sometimes opt for a Full day drive generally from 10am to 4pm, in which case the drive will include a packed picnic lunch to be had inside the Masai Mara reserve at a designated picnic spot, during lunch hours anytime from 12.30pm to 2.30pm.
+As for how long is a Safari game drive is, typically in Kenya, the drives last 2 to 3 hours per drive in the morning and afternoon hours, with morning timings usually scheduled from 6.30am to 9am and afternoon timings being 3.30pm to 6.30pm, though travelers may sometimes opt for a full day gamedrive generally from 10am to 4pm, in which case the excursion will include a packed picnic lunch to be had inside the Masai Mara reserve at a designated picnic spot, during lunch hours anytime from 12.30pm to 2.30pm.

-Most road safaris include Private safari gamedrives while Fly~In tour packages where gamedrives are provided by the Camp or Lodge will usually have non-private drives, which basically means other hotel guests may also occupy the same safari vehicle.
-Seating capcity of the vehicles is generally a maximum of 6 to 8 passengers so it is not a large group and keep in mind not all vehicles carry these many tourists unless the hotel is full or has high occupancy.
-Private game drives nonetheless have their advantages as you have a higher degree of personal freedom and flexibility in terms of timings and convenience.
-Tourists with special interests such as Photography or Bird Watching are always advised to opt for private and exclusive game drives.
+Most road safaris include private safari gamedrives while Fly~In tour packages, where gamedrives are provided by the Camp, will usually have non-private gamedrives, meaning other travelers may also occupy the same vehicle.
+Seating capacity of the vehicles is usually a maximum of 8 passengers so not too large a group.
+Private game drives nonetheless have their advantages as you have a higher level of personal freedom and flexibility in terms of timings and convenience.
+Tourists with special interests such as Photography or Bird Watching are advised to opt for private drives.

 Night Gamedrives are also always a curiosity for many visitors to Masai Mara.
-Please note that night game drives are not allowed inside the main Masai Mara National Reserve.
-The only night gamedrives in the general Masai Mara eco system happen on private or group conservancies which border the main Reserve and the the timings range from 7pm to 9pm, varying depending on which camp or lodge offers these night excursions to their guests.
+Note that night drives are not permitted inside the main Masai Mara National Reserve and only happen on private or group conservancies which border the main Reserve.
+Timings range from 7pm to 9pm, varying depending on which camp or lodge offers these night excursions to their guests.

-Vehicles used for game drives are mostly those provided by the Safari operator especially when you have booked a Road Safari from Nairobi.
+Vehicles used for game drives and other complete safaris in Kenya are mostly provided by the Safari operator especially when you book a Road Safari starting from Nairobi.
 These vehicles could be Four Wheel Drive Toyota Land Cruiser Jeeps or non 4x4 Tour Vans also known as Minibuses.
-Both these vehicles have game viewing roofs and are safari customized.
+Certain tour vans also come with 4WD.
+Both these vehicle types have game viewing roofs and are safari customized.

 Almost always only found stationed at Safari Camps or Lodges withing parks or reserves, these vehicles are popular as they allow an unhindered side view during game drives.
 Visitors to Masai Mara who absolutely require this type of vehicle are advised to bring this up with their Safari outfitter during the trip planning process and this would most likely result in the operator booking a ''Flying Safari package'' which simly means you take a short one hour flight from Nairobi to Masai Mara, where you will then be provided game drives in this type of vehicle, though you may want to note that there are certain lodges and camps which do NOT use these open sided vehicles and opt for the more common enclosed safari jeep with overhead game viewing roofs.
 Do check these details at time of booking.

-Video footage of an exciting Safari gamedrive in Masai Mara National Reserve in Kenya.
+Video footage of a Safari gamedrive in Masai Mara National Reserve in Kenya.